 The Pantheon is equally stunning at night, though you cannot go in (one reason to go during the day).
 But, all the ropes are removed and you can walk more freely around the building.
 You can see me hugging a column & Jim touching the bricks (something he did as often as he could).

 We got our tickets for the Forum outside the entrance, but were directed to pick up our audioguides inside the Colosseum.
 We thought this was strange, but followed the instructions (in hind sight – it’s not possible to buy the Roman Forum audioguide online, beforehand.
-You have to buy it inside the Forum…but it did mean a free tour with an audio guide of the Colosseum for that afternoon), which added some additional walking and confusion, but got us a little closer to the audio guide station (where the woman working spoke at least 5 languages fluently – Italian, French, German, English, Spanish…it was insanely impressive to watch/hear.)
+You have to buy it inside the Forum…but it did mean a free tour with an audio guide of the Colosseum for that afternoon), which added some additional walking and confusion, but got us a little closer to the audio guide station (where the woman working spoke at least five languages fluently – Italian, French, German, English, Spanish…it was insanely impressive to watch/hear.)

 Once inside the Forum we had three hours to explore to our heart’s content (with the audioguides, without you can spend all day if you want).
 I wish I could remember more specifically what each building (below) was/is, but I cannot.
 I will say, though, that many of them were remnants of churches or areas where sacrifices took place…and often those places were also the site of the bank/treasury, which we found interesting.
 One spot I do remember is the area dedicated to the Vestal Virgins (I just kept singing “Whiter Shade of Pale” in my head while we were walking around) and the remains of the Temple of Saturn.